Oboe Concerto (Corigliano): Music

-Instrumentation

 The work is scored for a solo oboe and orchestra, comprising two flutes (doubling piccolo), oboe, two clarinets (doubling E-flat clarinet), two bassoons, two horns, trumpet, trombone, timpani, three percussionists, xylophone, harp, piano (doubling celesta), and strings.

 Reception

 Edward Seckerson of Gramophone praised the concerto, writing:

 As with the Clarinet Concerto, Corigliano seeks wilfully to disregard traditional role models.
 His oboe is pitted against unreasonable opposition partly to extend its range, to stretch its rarely heard dramatic potential.
 Forceful multiphonics are brought to bear in the scherzo, while the finale goes middle-eastern, with a pungent simulation (no lip or tongue contact with the reeds) of the Moroccan oboe, the rheita.
 All of which effectively counters and complements the oboe's singing qualities.